• Skip to primary navigation

 September 16, 2019

 Hi Geo!
-The minimum age for this tour is 4 years old, for the 2 year old, you will need to book a private tour.
-The price for the private is $102 USD per adult and $36 for the child.
+The minimum age for this tour is 4 years old, unfortunately the 2 year old cannot participate on the tour.

 Reply